 For a blog I don't know how useful it is let's see what users are looking for on the site using the search button / bar internal, but for an online store it is very important.
 Especially when we have an advertising campaign, and users do not reach a page with relevant products and search the site.
 We can obtain valuable information about the products that have been searched on our site and we can redirect potential buyers to similar products in the future or maybe even bring the products you are looking for.

 WooCommerce is one of the platforms chosen by more and more online store developers.
-It is based on WordPress, is a free system, does not consume many resources on the web server, easy to customize and constantly developed with new features, modules (plugins) and options.
+Is based on WordPress, is a free system, does not consume many resources on the web server, easy to customize and constantly developed with new functions, modules (plugins) and options.

 The method of tracking the keywords searched on the site with Google Analytics